the1lab/1lab/src/1Lab/Path.lagda.md

 _paths from A to B_ or (the type of) _identifications between A and B_, but **never** as "equalities between A and B".
 In particular, the HoTT book comments that we may say "$a$ and $b$ are equal" when the type $a
-\equiv b$ is inhabited, but in this development we refer this terminology for the case where $a$ and $b$ inhabit a [set].
+\equiv b$ is inhabited, but in this development we reserve this terminology for the case where $a$ and $b$ inhabit a [set].

 [set]: 1Lab.HLevel.html